-Researchers at City University London have been responsible for bringing challenging food issues such as sustainable diets, culinary skills and obesity to the top of the political agenda by leading debates and advising high-level policy makers.
+Researchers at City University London have been responsible for bringing challenging food issues to the top of the political agenda.

 City's Centre for Food Policy (CFP) is the only university-based team in the developed world dedicated to examining the policy frameworks that span the entire food supply chain.
 Their research focuses on how the policy frameworks both reflect and shape the nature of food supply and consumption.